-The computer is “very hot”, switch it off or it is going to explode and catch fire!
+The computer is “very hot”, switch it off or it will explode and catch fire!
 So says a concerned tech dinosaur grandma – But really?
 Just how long can computers run continuously, will they overheat and explode into flames?

 So yes, there are no known cases of a zombie apocalypse caused by an exploding computer.
 That said, it may not be the best idea to keep a computer running for no reason, especially when it is not processing anything.
 Read on to find out more!

 TABLE OF CONTENTS

 HOW LONG CAN A COMPUTER RUN?

 Just exactly how long can a computer run continuously?
-Through the many years in the IT industry, I have personally seen servers that have never shut down for donkey years – There were only periodic restarts for maintenance.
+Through my many years in the IT industry, I have personally seen servers that have never shut down for donkey years – There were only periodic restarts for maintenance.

 Of course, some may say that servers have better parts and are made to not shut down.
 How about our “regular Joe” PC and smartphones then?
 Let us address some of the factors and concerns for not shutting down a computer in this section.

 NO REQUIREMENTS TO SHUT DOWN COMPUTERS

 First, let us start by setting a very simple fact straight.
 There are no requirements to shut down computers periodically, nor are there any “safety notices” warning against running computers for too long.

-As far as I personally know, I have never encountered computer manufacturers putting instructions such as “for every 12 hours of usage, you must shut down the computer for at least an hour”.
+As far as I personally know, I have never encountered computer manufacturers putting out instructions such as “for every 12 hours of usage, you must shut down the computer for at least an hour”.
 Modern computers are actually pretty robust and are made to run without shutting down.